awsdocs/incident-manager-user-guide/doc_source/logging-using-cloudtrail.md

 CloudTrail logs all Incident Manager actions and Incident Manager documents all actions in the [AWS Systems Manager Incident Manager API Reference](https://docs.aws.amazon.com/incident-manager/latest/APIReference/Welcome.html)\.
 For example, calls to the `CreateResponsePlan`, `ActivateDevice`, and `StartIncident` actions generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root or IAM user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.

-For more information, see the [CloudTrail userIdentity element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.
+For more information, see the [CloudTrail user identity element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

 ## Understanding Incident Manager log file entries<a name="understanding-service-name-entries"></a>